Autodidac/CppPluginModSystem/README.md

 The other is GENERATE_HASH_LIST which the main application uses because I put in a hacky way for it to spit out the hash code, without a certification it will produce only OS errors.

 It depends on openssl that I installed via vcpkg. it's written in C++20 because <filesystem>

+At the very end I included a way to bypass certification and prompt user to run "unsafe" plugins/mods.
+It's also supposed to look for asset only mods and bypass verification.